.jpg)

 About the author:

-Roger has taught film music courses in college and adult education programs as well as lecturing widely and has appeared on radio and cable TV.
+Roger has taught film music courses in college and adult education programs as well as lecturing widely and has appeared on radio and local cable TV.

-In 1998, he began Film Music Review and has been its Managing Editor ever since then.
+In 1998, he began FILM MUSIC REVIEW and has been its Managing Editor ever since then.